RSF 'Peace Shield Forces' arrive in South Darfur

 A significant contingent of Rapid Support Forces (RSF) paramilitaries have arrived in South Darfur as “Peace Shield Forces” to maintain peace and to restore stability after the renewed deadly tribal disputes in West and South Darfur.

-He said that “the reinforcements that arrived yesterday will work under the directives of the South Darfur security committee and operate jointly with other military forces.”
+“The reinforcements that arrived yesterday will work under the directives of the South Darfur security committee and operate jointly with other military forces.”
 He added that “the force is a great support to the war effort of the forces deployed to protect civilians”.

 As previously reported by Radio Dabanga, more than 200 people were killed and 240 injured as a result of attacks on El Geneina and El Tawil village this week in South Darfur, according to Sudan’s Ministry of Health and Sudan’s Humanitarian Aid Commission (HAC).
 In the attack on El Tawil village by Rizeigat gunmen, 56 people were killed and 42 were injured.